jjfye/jjfye/README.md

 ### Hey, I'm Jason! 👋😃

+I'm a 2nd Year Computer Science student who is seeking the opportunity to further develop my skills and knowledge to become a Software Engineer!

 - 🔭 I’m currently working on gathering resources for a larger skillset
 - 🌱 I’m currently learning C#
 - 👯 I’m looking to collaborate on some of your ideas